Amarajah/Amarajah/README.md

 <h1 align="center"> Hi there 👋, Naomi here</h1>
 <p>My name is Naomi Ibe, (NayOhMee), and I am a passionate self-taught software developer with 24 months experience in backend development.
 My expertise lies in coding with C, Python, Javascript, Shell scripting and also use of the CLI while also having a solid foundation in HTML and CSS which I initially started with during my frontend development journey.
 I've also worked with technologies like Puppet, Ruby, NodeJS, MongoDB and MySQL.

-Currently, I am a software engineering graduate at ALX-Africa, where I expanded my knowledge on software development through participating in practical, hands-on training.
+Currently, I am a software engineering graduate of ALX-Africa, where I expanded my knowledge on software development through participating in practical, hands-on training.
 My pronouns are She/Her/Female.

 I created a video conferencing app called "Hy!", this is the link to the live site https://hyapp.pythonanywhere.com  and here is the github link https://github.com/Amarajah/Hy-Web-App (Please check it out and leave a review :))